AY2425S2-CS2103-F10-3/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a user**

 **MSS**

-1. User requests to list persons
+1. User types in contact they intend to add
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. TuitionBook checks the input data
+3. TuitionBook adds the contact

 Use case ends.

 **Extensions**

 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+Input field(s) are incorrect

+    * 2a1.
+TuitionBook prints the error message

-      Use case resumes at step 2.
+Use case ends

 *{More to be added}*